-Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Assistant Professor, DACVIM, Equine Extension Specialist, and Course Director of the Practice-Based Equine Clerkship Program
+Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Associate Professor, DACVIM, Equine Extension Specialist, and Course Director of the Practice-Based Equine Clerkship Program

 What is recurrent colic?

 Recurrent colic is typically defined as three or more episodes of transient or prolonged colic over a period of months or one year or more.

 What are the causes of recurrent colic?

 - Sand accumulation

 - Intra- or extra-luminal masses resulting in partial obstructions

 - Inflammatory bowel disease (such as eosinophilic enteritis or enterocolitis)

 - Colonic displacements